USC vs. Utah NCAA Football Odds, Plays and Insights | October 9, 2021

 Utah Stats and Trends

-- Utah's games this year have gone over the point total one time in three opportunities (33.3%).
+- Utah's games this year have gone over the total in one out of three opportunities (33.3%).

-- Utah is 0-1 against the spread and 1-1 overall in games when it records more than 24.4 points.
+- When Utah records more than 24.4 points, it is 0-1 against the spread and 1-1 overall.

-- The Utes have eight giveaways this season, while the Trojans have 10 takeaways .
+- This year the Utes have eight turnovers, two fewer than the Trojans have takeaways (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.